 Our work is across the whole of Greater London.
-We offer grants for building restoration and help other heritage bodies, local councils and charitable trusts get projects off the ground.
-All our projects benefit the public – we work only on buildings and monuments that the public can enjoy.
+We offer grants for building restoration and liaise with local councils and community organisations in getting projects off the ground.
+All our restoration projects benefit the public – we work only on buildings and monuments that the public can enjoy.
 All must be of historic or architectural significance, but may be listed or unlisted.

-We run educational projects, events and programmes which help people from all over London visit these places.
-We encourage you to join us, support our work, and take your part in keeping London’s history alive.
+We run educational visits, events and programmes and an annual Conservation Conference which is open to the public.
+We encourage you to join us, support our projects, and take your part in keeping London’s history alive.

 Who we are

-Dr Nicola Stacey, Director of the Heritage of London Trust since 2015, has a DPhil from Oxford University in Archaeology, an MA in Archaeology and BA in Ancient and Modern History.
-She has published and lectured on history and archaeology in the UK and abroad.
+Dr Nicola Stacey has been Director of the Heritage of London Trust since 2015.
 After a career as an archaeologist, she worked for the Museum of London and then for nine years at English Heritage, researching and presenting historic sites to the public.
-In 2012 she was elected Fellow of the Society of Antiquaries.
+Nicola has published and lectured on history and archaeology in the UK, Middle East and USA.
+She has a doctorate in archaeology from New College, Oxford, and has been Fellow of the Society of Antiquaries since 2012.

 Martin Drury has dedicated his career over 30 years to the conservation of historic buildings.
 He was awarded a CBE in 2001 and the Esher Award in 2002 for services to the protection of historic buildings.